alphagov/govwifi-dev-docs/source/documentation/gds_on_site_backups.md

 ### User Account

-Please speak to the RE-D team to get you set up on this.
+Please speak to the RE-Gov.Wifi team to get you set up on this.

 You will need someone with SSH access to set up your user account on the server: